 "Failed promises can be as simple as poor service or unresponsiveness and may extend to more complex issues, such as inconsistent quality," Donovan said.

 In addition to not living up to the promises of its https://www.businessnewsdaily.com, an even smaller percentage of companies – 40% – are keeping the promises they make to their workers.

 "Organizations that fail to deliver for their employees are inviting comparable failure on delivering on promises made to customers," said Kevin Martin, chief research and marketing officer for i4cp.
 "The two are interdependent and cannot be viewed in isolation."

 Researchers found that to become more customer-focused, there has to be a commitment from the people at the top of the organization.
 The study discovered that executives at high-performance organizations are three times more likely as executives at lower-performing companies to support the successful execution of customer-focused strategies.

 Additionally, these organizations are four times more likely than lower performers to set clear customer satisfaction goals.
 High performers are also five times more likely to align internal systems and processes with customer needs, the study found.

 The study shows that another way top organizations are focusing on their customers is by hiring employees with that goal in mind.
 High-performing organizations are three times more likely than lower-performing organizations to make new hires based on customer focus, the study found.
-In addition, the best companies are three-and-half times more likely to base promotion decisions, in part, on how employees perform at customer-oriented activities.
+In addition, the best companies are three-and-half times more likely to base, in part, on how employees perform at customer-oriented activities.